For a list of products certified via the AISEP, see the Certified Products List (CPL) on the Common Criteria website.

 Requesting a product evaluation

-To request an evaluation, please complete the sponsorship letter.
+To request an EAL-based evaluation, please complete the sponsorship letter.
 We will work with you and the vendor to understand the evaluation aims, expectations and timeframes.
+Evaluations against an ACA endorsed PP does not require sponsorship.

 Frequently asked questions